 Adding the Default Implementation to NetSuite

 To add a default implementation to NetSuite, you create a Custom Plug-in Type.
-A Custom Plug-in Type is a record type within NetSuite that encapsulates a custom plug-in’s default implementation and any supporting library files.
-Attach the default implementation’s JavaScript file to the Custom Plug-in Type record to save the record.
-See Creating a Custom Plug-in Default Implementation before performing the steps below.
+A Custom Plug-in Type is a record type within NetSuite that holds a custom plug-in’s default implementation and any supporting library files.
+Attach the default implementation’s JavaScript file to the Custom Plug-in Type record to save it.
+See Creating the Default Implementation for a Custom Plug-in before performing the steps below.

 Important: